 In Family-Based Treatment (FBT), figuring out how to get your starving child to eat and gain weight is a daunting task.
 Parents often feel overwhelmed and helpless when starting out on a re-feeding program.
-It is important to remember that your child is literally more afraid of the food than of dying of starvation.
-But food is the medicine, and it is your job to save her (or his) life.
+It is important to remember that your child is literally more afraid of food than of dying of starvation.
+But food is the medicine, and it is your job to save their life.

-Anorexia makes children do things they would never normally do and an escalation of behavior is common when parents start to stand up to the anorexia.
+Anorexia makes teens do things they would never usually do and an escalation of behavior is common when parents start to stand up to the anorexia.
 In fact, an escalation during the first week, although unpleasant and often scary, is usually a good sign that parents are not giving in to the anorexia.
-Consistent confrontation of the anorexia ultimately brings greater compliance as well as weight gain.
+Consistent confrontation of the anorexia ultimately brings greater compliance and weight gain.
 It is imperative that parents work together and are well aligned; otherwise the anorexia can split them and gain strength.

-Below are excerpts of emails from a family that used FBT:
+Below are excerpts of emails from a family that used FBT–shared with permission:

 I will not be able to attend the afternoon seminar.
 Daughter refused to eat the breakfast and just stormed to her room.
 As a result, she will not be able to attend her weekend volunteer activity (she volunteers at the Children’s hospital).
 I feel bad as it is a positive activity for the community.
 That said, it is the point that it is something that she wants to do.
 I cannot leave the house as I cannot predict her behavior.
 Husband will not be able to manage as effectively as I will and plus there will be 4 of sister’s friends over getting ready for a party.
 Husband and I had plans for a wine tasting tonight and daughter was supposed to babysit younger sister.
 I know that this will not happen given the rageful reaction.